Webster's Unabridged Dictionary - Letter R - Page 78

 Rotation (a.)
 Pertaining to, or resulting from, rotation; of the nature of, or characterized by, rotation; as, rotational velocity.

-Rotative (a.) turning, as a wheel; rotary; rotational.
+Rotative (a.)
+Turning, as a wheel; rotary; rotational.

 Rotator (n.)
+(Metal.)
 A revolving reverberatory furnace.

 Rotatoria (n. pl.)
+[NL.]
+(Zool.)
 Same as Rotifera.

 Rotatory (a.)
 Turning as on an axis; rotary.

 Rotatory (a.)
-Going in a circle; following in rotation or succession; as, rotatory assembles.
+Going in a circle; following in rotation or succession; as, rotatory assembles. -- Burke.

 Rotatory (n.)
+(Zool.)
 A rotifer.
+[R.] -- Kirby.

 Rotchet (n.)
-The European red gurnard (Trigla pini).
+(Zool.)
+The European red gurnard ({Trigla pini).

 Rote (n.)
 A root.
+[Obs.] -- Chaucer.

 Rote (n.)
+(Mus.)
 A kind of guitar, the notes of which were produced by a small wheel or wheel-like arrangement; an instrument similar to the hurdy-gurdy.